-Photo by Amy Jones | Chief Photographer

-Travis Horchel goes through his windup in delivering a pitch against the University of Memphis Tuesday.
+Photo by Amy Jones | Chief Photographer Travis Horchel goes through his windup in delivering a pitch against the University of Memphis Tuesday.
 Sidelines is in need of a sports designer.
 For more information, call 898-2337.

-online this week

 Our print edition is just the beginning.